Curvature-slope correlation of nuclear symmetry energy and its imprints on the crust-core transition, radius and tidal deformability of canonical neutron stars: Summary and conclusions

 \section{Summary and conclusions}

-In summary, using a meta-model of nuclear EOSs in the allowed EOS parameter space we examined effects of the curvature ($K_{\rm{sym}}$)-slope (L) correlation of nuclear symmetry energy on the crust-core transition density and pressure with three representative $K_{\rm{sym}}-L$ correlation functions predicted by nuclear many-body theories.
-We also examined imprints of the $K_{\rm{sym}}-L$ correlation on astrophysical observables especially the radius and tidal deformability of canonical neutron stars.
-These imprints can potentially help us better constrain the poorly known high-density behavior of nuclear symmetry energy.
-In particular, if a unique $K_{\rm{sym}}-L$ correlation can be firmly established by experimental/observational data, it will facilitate the extraction of the very poorly known $K_{\rm{sym}}$ parameter progressively from the relatively better determined L value.
+In summary, using a meta-model of nuclear EOSs we examined effects of nuclear EOS parameters especially the curvature ($K_{\rm{sym}}$)-slope (L) correlation of nuclear symmetry energy on the crust-core transition density and pressure in neutron stars.
+We also examined imprints of the $K_{\rm{sym}}-L$ correlation on astrophysical observables especially the radius and tidal deformability of canonical neutron stars. \\

+Our main conclusions are the following: \begin{itemize} \item The crust-core transition density and pressure have some appreciable dependences on the incompressibility $K_0$ but are insensitive to the skewness $J_0$ of symmetric nuclear matter. \item The crust-core transition density and pressure are sensitive to the $L$, $K_{sym}$ and $J_{sym}$ parameters independently as well as the $K_{sym}-L$ correlation. \item The curvature $K_{sym}$ plays a more important role than the slope $L$ in determining the crust-core transition density. \item The $J_0$ and $J_{sym}$ parameters have little effects on $R_{1.4}$ and the $K_{sym} - L$ correlation effects come through the core EOS. \item The $K_{\rm{sym}}-L$ correlation has strong imprints on the radius and tidal deformability of canonical neutron stars especially when the slope L is close to the lower limit (40 MeV) of its currently known fiducial value. \end{itemize}